eclipse-rdf4j/rdf4j/site/content/documentation/programming/shacl.md

 ## Logging and debugging

-By default there is no logging enabled in the ShaclSail.
+By default, there is no logging enabled in the ShaclSail.
 There are four methods for enabling logging:

 - `shaclSail.setLogValidationPlans(true);`
 - `shaclSail.setGlobalLogValidationExecution(true);`